masonicGIT/21-Flask-Boilerplate/README.md

 ## 21 Specific Features

-- [ ] Plugging in the two1 lib to provide access to cli functionality
-- [ ] Admin panel to provide information on 21 diagnostics
+- [x] Admin panel to provide information on 21 diagnostics
 - [x] Per user, individually provisioned wallets
 - [ ] HD child address generation with QR code support
 - [ ] Wallet send flow
 - [ ] Public listing of 402 endpoints (nice to have)
 - [ ] Public access to 402 endpoint for each user, will be centralized through 21-user for now (nice ot have)
-- [ ] Admin panel accessible by the 21 owner
+- [x] Admin panel accessible by the 21 owner
-- [ ] All information available through 21-cli displayable for admins (flush, mine, etc.)
+- [x] All information available through 21-cli displayable for admins
 - [ ] All functionality available with the 21-cli available to admins (flush, mine, etc.)

 Please feel free to fill in anything else that you feel would be useful or to create an issue with your suggestion, with an emphasis on tools that have broad use cases